Right Thurr

-"Right Thurr" is a song by American rapper Chingy.
-It was co-written and produced by St. Louis production team The Trak Starz.
-It was released on April 14, 2003, by Capitol Records, Priority Records, and Disturbing tha Peace as the debut single from his debut album, Jackpot (2003).
+"Right Thurr" is the debut single of American rapper Chingy.
+Written alongside the Trak Starz, the song was released on April 14, 2003, by Capitol Records, Priority Records, and Disturbing tha Peace as the lead single from his debut album, Jackpot (2003).
 The song received positive reviews from critics, who praised the production and Chingy's addictive delivery.

 "Right Thurr" stayed at number two on the US Billboard Hot 100 for five non-consecutive weeks, giving Chingy his first of three top-five hits on that chart.
 It also became a number-one hit on the Hot Rap Songs chart for four weeks and peaked at numbers two and five on the Hot R&B/Hip-Hop Songs and Mainstream Top 40 charts, respectively.
 The song reached number one in New Zealand and peaked within the top 20 in Australia, Canada, Denmark, Norway, and the United Kingdom.
 It was certified gold in Australia, Canada, and New Zealand.

-An accompanying music video for the song, directed by Jessy Terrero, takes place in Chingy's hometown of St. Louis.
+An accompanying music video for the song, directed by Jessy Terrero, takes place in Chingy's birthplace of St. Louis.
 An official remix for the song was made as a bonus track on the album that featured rappers Jermaine Dupri and Trina.
 A music video for the remix, directed by Jeremy Rall, features all three artists dancing on an all-white backdrop.

 Critical reception

-Matt Cibula of PopMatters liked Chingy's choice of playing a pimp-like character for the song, saying "there’s something to his voice, a certain awed respect for the absolutely amazing qualities of southern women, that puts the song over the top."
+Matt Cibula of PopMatters liked Chingy's choice of playing a pimp-like character for the song "Right Thurr", saying "there’s something to his voice, a certain awed respect for the absolutely amazing qualities of southern women, that puts the song over the top."
 Jason Birchmeier of AllMusic called it an "instant party rap classic".
 John Mulvey of NME gave a mixed review of the song, noticing the imitation Neptunes beat from the Trak Starz and Chingy's limitation as a rapper, but still found it to be "utterly irresistible" concluding that "It's all terribly Dirty South, as you'd imagine, but Chingy's soft and compelling way with the letter 'r' is weirdly Devonian, too.
 Which isn't something you can say about most potty-mouthed hip-hop prodigies these days.
 Nice wurrk."